 The Shepherd Centre recently launched its Storyboard series at the Tasmanian Parliament, showcasing the journeys of seven children who are deaf or have a hearing loss.
 Attendees, including the children and their families, gathered from across Tasmania for the event.

 NAL recently had the opportunity to showcase their work at Sydney’s inaugural South by South West Tech and Innovations Expo (SXSW).
 This was a fantastic platform to highlight hearing health within a broader tech and innovation landscape.

 Professor Louise Hickson AM is a luminary in Australian hearing health.
 In recognition of her incredible contributions to research, education and improving the lives of people with hearing loss over many years, Louise has been named the winner of the 2023 Hearing Australia Lifetime Achievement…

-On Friday 25 August, the Hon Bill Shorten MP, Minister for the National Disability Insurance Scheme and the Minister for Government Services, officially opened the Hearing Australia Centre in Darwin.
+Last month, the Hon Bill Shorten MP, Minister for the National Disability Insurance Scheme and Minister for Government Services, officially opened the Hearing Australia Figtree centre in New South Wales.

 At the Macquarie University Academic Staff Awards, held on 15 November 2023, the award for “Excellence in Research, Five future shaping Research priorities – Health People” was won by Professor Catherine McMahon, Associate Professor Boe Rambaldini, Dr Kylie Gwynne, Luke Halovsen, Kai Nash, Noeleen Lumby,